-The following exercises are due at the beginning of class on Friday, February 18.
-This assignment includes an extra-credit assignment worth up to an additional 20 points.
+The following exercises are due at the beginning of class on Tuesday, February 11.
+In addition to the two problems on the back, there is an extra-credit assignment worth up to an additional 20 points.
+This was revised on Feb.
+7 (see the highlight on #4 on page 2)